AuburnACM/auacm/docs/api.md

 }
 ```

-### Get a Submission Status by Job Id
+### Get one or more Submissions

-__URL:__ `/api/submit/job/{job_id}`
+__URL:__ `/api/submit`

 __Method:__ `GET`

-Return a JSON representation of a submission identified by the job id (integer).
+Return a JSON representation of one or more submissions.
+The URL can take three
+optional query string arguments: `username`, `limit` and `id`.

+- `id`: Will return the one submission that has this job id, if such exists
+- `username`: Will only return submissions made by this user.
+If left blank,
+submissions from all users will be returned.
+- `limit`: limits the number of submissions returned (default and max is 100)

+If `id` is supplied, the other two are ignored.
+If no matching submission can
-If no submission can be found with that job id, a 401 error response is
+be found, a 401 error response is returned.
-returned.

 The structure of the JSON object is as follows:

 ```json
 {